Ph.D. in Communicative Sciences and Disorders

 The Doctor of Philosophy (Ph.D.) in Communicative Sciences and Disorders (CSD) from Michigan State University offers advanced research training in communication sciences and opens up career opportunities in academia, industry and clinical fields.
 The doctoral training program is uniquely tailored to each individual's professional goals and interests.

-This program is designed to equip students with the experiences, knowledge and skills they will need to succeed in their future scientific endeavors.
-With this goal in mind, students will not only complete coursework in their subject areas, but also supporting areas such as research ethics, statistics, instrumentation, programming and signal processing.
-Being able to secure external funding for one’s work and publishing this work are critical components of success in today’s academia.
+This program is designed to equip students with the experiences, knowledge and skills they need to support their future scientific endeavors.
+Students not only complete coursework in their subject areas, but also in supporting areas such as research ethics, statistics, cognitive science, linguistics, instrumentation, programming and signal processing.
+Students are also trained in publishing and in how to secure external funding for their work.

 The doctoral program in CSD is designed to train students in these skills through program components such as: